mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Initial setName
 ~~~~~~~~~~~~~~~

+It is allowed to use ``directConnection=true`` in conjunction with the
+``replicaSet`` URI option.
+The driver must connect in Single topology and
+verify that setName matches the specified name, as per
+`verifying setName with TopologyType Single`_.

+When a MongoClient is initialized using language-specific native options,
-The user MUST be able to set the client's initial replica set name.
+the user MUST be able to set the client's initial replica set name.
 A driver MAY require the set name in order to connect to a replica set,
 or it MAY be able to discover the replica set name as it connects.